KIPASGTS/KIPASGTS/README.md

 I am a 25-year-old developer with a deep passion for exploring how things work under the hood.
 My journey involves everything from reverse engineering and building custom game server architectures to developing full-stack web applications and security testing tools.

+Beyond development, **I have a massive obsession with application and web security.** I love the thrill of discovering vulnerabilities—and I'll admit, I have a bit of a mischievous streak!
+When I successfully breach a system or find a critical flaw, I enjoy pulling off clever pranks to prove a point.
+Much of my free time is spent hunting for loopholes and crafting custom exploits to push the absolute limits of game servers.

-I strongly leverage **AI-Assisted Development** and **Prompt Engineering** in my daily workflow to optimize code structure, accelerate problem-solving, and build complex projects more efficiently.
-Whether it's hooking C++ memory structs, decoding network packets, or building robust Node.js backends, I love tackling technical challenges.
+To keep up with complex challenges, I strongly leverage **AI-Assisted Development** and **Prompt Engineering** in my daily workflow.
+Whether it's hooking C++ memory structs, decoding network packets, or building robust Node.js backends, I am always ready to break things down and build them back up.

 <p align="left">
   <a href="https://www.youtube.com/@kipasgts" target="_blank">